Letter from the Director

 Welcome to the Hariri Institute!

-Real-life applications of computing have revolutionized the world we live in and constitute the foundation of our future innovations.
-The modern computer is the most versatile tool in our society, so effectively integrated in the fabric of our daily lives that we forget to notice its impact and scope.
+Computing has revolutionized the world we live in and has become the foundation of all future innovation.
+Today, the most versatile tool in our society, the computer, is so effectively integrated in the fabric of our daily lives that we forget to notice its existence and impact.
 As impressive as the pervasive use of computers and information systems in our society has been, the real impact of computing lies in its potential to change how we look at the world around us.
-The “computational lens” is transforming virtually every area of intellectual endeavor, making us question – and push – existing limits to find the next “big thing.”
-No matter the field – life, physical, and social sciences, medicine, engineering, management, education, communication, and the humanities – rapid advances in computational and data-driven techniques empower the community of scholars who advance our collective knowledge.
+The “computational lens” is transforming virtually every area of intellectual endeavor, making us question – and push – existing limits to find the “next big thing.”

 With the emergence of data as a currency of research and with the transformative impact of the computational lens on almost every discipline, the Hariri Institute is uniquely positioned to play an effective role at the crossroad of interdisciplinary and multidisciplinary research at Boston University.
 Recognizing the needs at this crossroad, the Institute invests its resources in seed funding and incubation of high-risk, high-reward projects through its research awards program, and in developing professional-grade software artifacts through its Software & Application Innovation Lab (SAIL).